hydephp/develop/docs/digging-deeper/customization.md

 ],
 ```

+Remember that you may need to install any third party extensions through Composer before you can use them.

 In the same file you can also change the configuration values to be passed to the CommonMark environment.

 ```php